 A vertical-cavity surface-emitting laser diode (VCSEL) is a semiconductor-based laser diode that produces light or an optical beam vertically from its top surface.
 This type has greater advantages than Edge Emitting Lasers (EEL), which emit light from the side, or Light Emitting Diodes (LED), which emit light from the sides and top.

 Moreover, VCSELs are manufactured in multiple ways, the most common of which is to integrate them onto a wafer, where thousands of diodes can be integrated on the surface.
 Another option is to make them into arrays so that the output power can be increased.

-When it comes to the VCSEL structure, it is made up of layers of semiconductor material grown on top of one another on a substrate.
+When it comes to the VCSEL structure, is made up of layers of semiconductor material grown on top of one another on a substrate.
 This is commonly done in a molecular beam epitaxy (MBE) or metalorganic-chemical-vapor-deposition (MOCVD) growing reactor for VCSELs and edge emitters.
-For more information regarding VCSEL and Characteristics visit here…
+For more information regarding VCSEL and its Characteristics visit here…

 The formed wafer is further processed to create individual devices.
 Now, in the following section, we’ll look at the benefits of the VCSEL laser.